Prehistoric period and culture in India Upsc

 The chief characteristic features of the Neolithic culture are the practice of agriculture, domestication of animals, polishing of stone tools, and the manufacture of pottery.

 In fact, the cultivation of plants and domestication of animals led to the emergence of village communities based on sedentary life.
-There was a great improvement in technology of making tools and other equipment used by man.
+There was a great improvement in the technology of making tools and other equipment used by man.

 Stone tools were now polished.
 The polished axes were found to be more effective tools for hunting and cutting trees.